 The College is a scientific, medical association of healthcare professionals that advocates policies for the optimal health and well-being of children.
 The College is not a religious or political organization; it does not inquire about or use an individual’s religious or political identification as criteria for membership.

 How does the College create policy statements and does this process differ from other medical associations?

 Both the College and the American Academy of Pediatrics (AAP) employ similar first steps in producing a policy: A lead author produces a draft which is then evaluated by a small committee followed by a review of the Executive Committee.
 However, with the AAP, the process ends here with at most 30-35 pediatricians producing a policy that supposedly speaks for its 60,000 members – even though none of the other members have any input, and may or may not support the policy.
-In contrast, the College sends its draft policies to every member of the organization, first for suggested edits and then for a vote; only policies supported by a large supermajority (75% of members) are passed and published.
+In contrast, the College sends its draft policies to every Fellow member of the organization, first for suggested edits and then for a vote; only policies supported by a large super-majority (75%) are passed and published.
 Thus, even though the College has a smaller membership, far more pediatricians have input into the College policy/position statements as compared with the AAP.

 What is your response to being designated as a hate group by the Southern Poverty Law Center (SPLC) in Montgomery, AL?